BerriesLab/fpca-load-tools/README.md

 ### Prediction

-The prediction process is managed by the [`ElectricityLoadRegression`](fpca_load/prediction.py) class.
-This class can be instantiated in two ways:

-- By passing an instance of [`ElectricityLoadFPCA`](fpca_load/fpca.py).
+The class [`ElectricityLoadRegression`](fpca_load/prediction.py) handles the prediction process.
+It can be instantiated with or without passing an instance of [`ElectricityLoadFPCA`](fpca_load/fpca.py).
-- Without arguments, resulting in an empty instance of [`ElectricityLoadRegression`](fpca_load/prediction.py).

-The [`ElectricityLoadRegression`](fpca_load/prediction.py) class provides methods for training a linear model and predicting electricity load curves for specific future dates.
+The [`ElectricityLoadRegression`](fpca_load/prediction.py) class provides a method for training a linear model and a method for predicting the electricity load curves.
 Specifically:

-- [`train_linear_model()`](fpca_load/prediction.py): Trains the model described in section [**The model**](#The-model) iteratively on the first n FPCs using using [scikit-learn LinearRegression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html).
-This results in n weight matrices, one for each FPC, which are stored as object's '**model**' attribute.
+- [`train_linear_model()`](fpca_load/prediction.py): Trains the model described in section [**The model**](#The-model) iteratively on the first n FPCs using [scikit-learn LinearRegression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html).
+This results in n weight matrices, one for each FPC, which are stored as part of the respective objects in the class '**model**' attribute.
-- [`predict_daily_electricity_load_curve()`](fpca_load/prediction.py): Predicts the electricity load curve for a specified future date.
+- [`predict_daily_electricity_load_curve()`](fpca_load/prediction.py): Predicts the electricity load curve for a specified future date, and returns a list of prediction metrics, including the percentage power error.

 ### Loading and Saving